json-schema-org/json-schema-spec/README.md

 * https://www.ietf.org/ietf-ftp/1id-guidelines.html
 * https://www.rfc-editor.org/rfc/rfc7322.txt

-## Previous versions

-For previous versions of the specification (like draft-4), please see the [Specification Links](https://github.com/json-schema-org/json-schema-spec/wiki/Specification-Links) page on our github wiki.

 ## The website

 The JSON Schema web site is at http://json-schema.org/

-The source for the website is maintained in a separate repository.
+The source for the website is [maintained in a separate repository](https://github.com/json-schema-org/json-schema-org.github.io).

 ## License